YHTerrance/SantaBot/README.md

 ## How to use on Farcaster

-Sample cast message to get everything started off
+Sample cast message to get everything started off!

-"
-We will hold the XueDAO hackathon in 2024-4-18.
-To help promote the event,we are giving away 100 XD tokens each to 2 lucky participants who are willing to like our post.
-Leave a like down below to have a chance of winning the prize!
+We will hold the XueDAO hackathon in May.
+To help promote the event, we are giving away 100 XD tokens each to 2 lucky participants who are willing to like our post.
+Leave a like down below before 2024-4-25 to have a chance of winning the prize!

 @santabot
-"

 ## Getting Started